jgagneastro/mocapy/README.rst

 mocapy is free software made available under the MIT License.
 For details see the LICENSE file.

-You can install this package with pip install git+https://github.com/jgagneastro/mocapy.git

 More details about MOCA
 -----------------------